Only 10 grams of meat per day! New policy for Germans - Breaking Latest News

 10 grams of meat per day: This should be the new upper limit when it comes to the German Society for Nutrition (DGE).
 The “Bild” has excerpts from an internal document on the subject of the new food strategy.
-Although the information is only recommendations, these are actually implemented in various places.
+Although the information is only recommendations, it is actually implemented in various places.

 For example, the DGE awards certificates to canteens that pay attention to healthy nutrition in their dishes.
 The release should therefore become stricter.
 Eckhard Heuser, General Manager of the Association of the Dairy Industry, says the “Bild” about the plans: “It’s insane and not practicable.
 Anyone who can no longer get their currywurst in the canteen goes to the chip shop in front of it.”